Economics of Christmas: History

 In the early 90s Joel Waldfogel an assistant professor of economics at Yale University published a paper titled "The Deadweight Loss of Christmas" which stated and went into detail on the relationship between the value of an item to someone verses the actual cost of that item.
 This concept led to the economic term "deadweight loss" which is what we now call the loss of economic efficiency from an under or over valued item.
-In 1993 John L. Solow argued Waldfogel's theory with his own paper " Is it Really the Thought that Counts?".
-Which gives two examples that can speak on maximum utility based on different gifts.
-One being that when giving a gift of money this allows others to spend on items that give them maximum utility per dollar spent and the other being that when one parties utilities depend on another's consumption of particular goods, gifts of goods can be more economically efficient than money.In 2009, Lydia Yao, who graduated from Duke University with a bachelors of science in economics, provided another point of view to the topic of gift giving, by using a model to help measure the sentimental value of a non-monetary gift versus one that cost money.
+In 1993 John L. Solow argued Waldfogel's theory with his own paper "Is it Really the Thought that Counts?"
+This paper gives two examples that can speak on maximum utility based on different gifts.
+One being that when giving a gift of money this allows others to spend on items that give them maximum utility per dollar spent and the other being that when one parties utilities depend on another's consumption of particular goods, gifts of goods can be more economically efficient than money.
+In 2009, Lydia Yao, who graduated from Duke University with a bachelors of science in economics, provided another point of view to the topic of gift giving, by using a model to help measure the sentimental value of a non-monetary gift versus one that cost money.